I’m Laurence, and joined smok as an architectural assistant.

 Working in the smok studio has provided me the opportunity to work on a variety of projects with their own unique challenges and rewards.

 Laurence studied for his Part II at Kingston University and has worked in the Isle of Wight on a number of sensitive heritage projects, ranging from listed churches to private houses.
-He is currently working towards his RIBA Part III qualification at London Metropolitan University.
+Laurence completed his professional studies at London Metropolitan University and qualified as an Architect in July 2018.